hjjg200/go-together/README.md

 func(rs *RailSwitch) Proceed(at int)
 ```

-Proceed notifies the RailSwitch one of the group has completed its task.
+Proceed notifies the RailSwitch that one of the current group has completed its task.
 And when the value -- figuratively, the number of remaining trains -- of the current "rail" reaches 0, the RailSwitch gives turn to the awaiting group.

+It panics if it is called for a group that is not in turn.

 ### <a name="RailSwitch.OnStart" href="#">func(*RailSwitch) OnStart</a>